 This project would begin as soon as funding becomes available and is proposed for 4 years.
 Increased state enforcement around sea turtle nesting beaches would occur throughout the duration of the project.
 Year 1 would be used to hire and train a biologist, develop initial partnerships with local and federal stakeholders, and coordinate with skimmer trawl owners for TED installation.
 Social science and fisheries surveys would be contracted by the end of year 2, and the results would be used to inform the targeting of public outreach materials.
 Training of AMRD law enforcement officers would likely occur in the winter of years 2, 3, and 4, with the bulk of training in year 2 and supplemental training of newly hired officers provided in years 3 and 4.
-In year 3, nest sites would be remotely monitored with game and/or surveillance cameras, and in years 3 and 4, outreach plans would be developed and targeted outreach and education would be implemented.
+In year 3, nest sites would be developed and targeted outreach and education would be implemented.